Risingstr6/Prayaaswebsite/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/36665975/59350977-fcc68900-8d3a-11e9-9450-e5c478497caa.png"></img></p>

 ## FEATURES:
-● About Us section highlighting the organization's mission, vision, and core values.
+1. About Us section highlighting the organization's mission, vision, and core values.
-● Events section with details, timelines, and galleries showcasing past events.
+2. Events section with details, timelines, and galleries showcasing past events.
-● Success stories section to showcase the impact of the organization's work.
+3. Success stories section to showcase the impact of the organization's work.
-● Alumni base section where former students can connect and share their stories.
+4. Alumni base section where former students can connect and share their stories.
-● Contact team section with details for reaching out to the organization's representatives.
+5. Contact team section with details for reaching out to the organization's representatives.
-● FAQs section to answer common questions about the organization and its activities.
+6. FAQs section to answer common questions about the organization and its activities.
-● Request form to organize events such as food or sweet distribution through Prayaas.
+7. Request form to organize events such as food or sweet distribution through Prayaas.
-● Merchandise section for ordering organization-branded goods.
+8. Merchandise section for ordering organization-branded goods.
-● Donation portal with a payment gateway to facilitate easy and secure donations.
+9. Donation portal with a payment gateway to facilitate easy and secure donations.

+##INSTRUCTIONS
+1. Signup/Login with IIITA email to use Prayaas member facilities